 346 Illawarra Road, corner with Warburton St – The Warren Methodist Church, 1907 (demolished)

-389 Illawarra Road, facing Greenbank St – Church of Christ, 1912 (Future uncertain)
+389 Illawarra Road, facing Greenbank St – Church of Christ, 1912 (To be demolished)

 388 Illawarra Road, corner of Warren Rd – Congregational “Roseby” Church, 1871 (Safe at present)